stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't confuse OKRs with KPIs.**

-OKRs = one-off lifetime and only 2 to 4 per quarter for every 500 employees
+OKRs = one-off lifetime and only 2 to 4 per month or quarter for every 500 employees in your org

-KPIs = ongoing lifetime and you may have 15 to 150 indicators worth tracking
+KPIs = ongoing lifetime and you may have 15 to 150 indicators that are worth tracking

-When you see KPIs going off track, or when you come up with new ideas for strategy or capabilities, that's when you introduce OKRs, to get them done!
+When you see KPIs going off track, or when you come up with new ideas for strategy or capabilities, that's when you introduce OKRs - to get them done!

 ## OKR don't #5